+Internal Revenue Service

+Number: 200452008

-Internal Revenue Service Number: 200433013 Release Date: 08/13/2004 Index Number: 877.01-00 Department of the Treasury Washington, DC 20224
+Release Date: 12/24/2004 Index Number: 877.00-00

+Department of the Treasury Washington, DC 20224

+Person To Contact:

+, ID No.

+Telephone Number:

-In Re: Refer Reply To: CC:INTL:BR1 - PLR-154216-03 ^{Date:} April 20, 2004
+Refer Reply To:

+CC:INTL:1 - PLR-120688-04

+Date:

+September 14, 2004

 TY:

 Legend

-А =
+A =

+SSN:

-Country B Date C =
+Country B = Date 1 = Date 2 = Date 3 = Date 4 =

+Date 5 =

-Dear .:
+Dear :

-This is in response to a letter dated October 9, 2003 requesting a ruling that A's loss of permanent resident status did not have for one of its principal purposes the avoidance of U.S. taxes under subtitles A or B of the Code.
+This is in response to a letter dated April 2, 2004, requesting a ruling that A's loss of lawful permanent resident status (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.

-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
-While this office has not verified any of the material submitted in support of the request for a ruling, it is subject to verification on examination.
+The rulings contained in this letter are based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
+While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.
 The information submitted for consideration is substantially as set forth below.

-A was born in, and is a citizen of, Country B. A became a permanent resident of the United States for employment reasons.
-A has returned with his wife to Country B, where he is subject to tax on his worldwide income.
-A relinquished his green card on Date C. On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).
+A was born in, and is a citizen of, Country B. On Date 1, A moved to the United States with his family for employment reasons.
+On Date 2, A obtained a green card and became a U.S. permanent resident.
+On Date 3, A's wife and youngest daughter returned to Country B and they have resided there continually since that date.
+On Date 4, A left the United States and returned to Country B, where he is subject to tax on his worldwide income.
+A relinquished his green card (expatriated) on Date 5.
+On the date of A's expatriation, his net worth exceeded the applicable amount set forth in section 877(a)(2).

-Section 877 generally provides that a person who loses his or her U.S. citizenship (an individual who "expatriates") within the 10-year period immediately preceding the close of the taxable year will be taxed under section 877(b) and the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
-Sections 2107 and

-2501(a)(3) provide special estate and gift tax regimes for individuals who expatriate with a principal purpose to avoid U.S. taxes.
+Section 877 generally provides that a citizen who loses U.S. citizenship or a U.S. long-term resident who ceases to be taxed as a lawful permanent resident (individuals who "expatriate") within the 10-year period immediately preceding the close of the taxable year will be taxed under section 877(b) and the special rules of section 877(d) for such taxable year, unless such loss did not have for one of its principal purposes the avoidance of U.S. taxes.
+Sections 2107 and 2501(a)(3) provide special estate and gift tax regimes, respectively, for individuals who expatriate with a principal purpose to avoid U.S. taxes.

-A former citizen will be treated as having expatriated with a principal purpose to avoid U.S. taxes for purposes of sections 877, 2107, and 2501(a)(3) if the individual's average income tax liability or the individual's net worth on the date of expatriation exceed certain thresholds.
+A former U.S. citizen or former U.S. long-term resident will be treated as having expatriated with a principal purpose to avoid U.S. taxes for purposes of sections 877, 2107, and 2501(a)(3) if the individual's average income tax liability or the individual's net worth on the date of expatriation exceed certain thresholds.
 See sections 877(a)(2), 2107(a)(2)(A), and 2501(a)(3)(B).

-A former citizen whose net worth or average tax liability exceeds these thresholds will not be presumed to have a principal purpose of tax avoidance if that person is described within certain statutory categories and submits a request for a ruling within one year of the date of loss of U.S. citizenship for the Secretary's determination as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
-See sections 877(c), 2107(a)(2)(B), and 2501(a)(3)(C).
+A former U.S. citizen whose net worth or average tax liability exceeds these thresholds, however, will not be presumed to have a principal purpose of tax avoidance if that former citizen is described within certain statutory categories and submits a request for a ruling within one year of the date of loss of U.S. citizenship for the Secretary's determination as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
+See sections 877(c)(1), 2107(a)(2)(B), and 2501(a)(3)(C).